-Employee Tracking RTLS in Underground Construction
+Worker Tracking RTLS in Underground Construction

 Paris Metro is monitoring the security of hundreds of construction workers in tunnels as it expands its underground rail line.
 The current tunnel project was launched in March 2018, with another phase beginning in March of this year.

 The project had to meet sector-specific and very strict safety regulations, especially in worker tracking and safety.
-Main requirements based on which all safety rules are defined were as follows; ensuring only authorized workers were in restricted areas, not exceeding number of workers in specific areas (which change constantly with the movement of workers and construction itself), ensuring all workers followed directions, and being able to react quickly in potential cases of emergency.
-Additionally, the group needed the system to minimize collision risks between employees and the TBM, as well as equipment moving on rails.
+Main requirements based on which all safety rules are defined were as follows; ensuring only authorized workers were in restricted areas, not exceeding the number of workers in specific areas (which change constantly with the movement of workers and construction itself), ensuring all workers followed directions, and being able to react quickly in potential cases of emergency.
+The group needed the system to minimize collision risks between employees and the TBM, as well as equipment moving on rails.
 Thus, the need for a customized system for safety management within the challenging environment required an innovative solution.

-The Worker Tracking Technology & Solution
+The Worker Tracking Technology & Solution for Underground

 Litum designed an RTLS system developed with UWB RFID technology, which utilizes RTLS tags (transmitters) and RTLS anchors (receivers) that operate on a mesh network structure.

-Achievement Unlocked: Risk Free Operations
+Achievement Unlocked: Risk-Free Operations with Worker Tracking

 Paris Metro has used the system for firefighting exercises ever since it was installed.
-The technology proved useful during those exercises, managers could follow the progress of their staff from the control room.
+The technology proved useful during those exercises.
+Managers could follow the progress of their staff from the control room.
 With regard to alerting, the system sends automated e-mail alerts to personnel and managers related to maintenance requirements or other factors.
 E-mails are used rather than SMS text messages, since there is no GSM cellular signal in the tunnels, whereas there is an available Wi-Fi signal.